madbox/nodejs-test/README.md

 # nodejs-test
-NodeJS first look simple HTTP REST API for 1 model, w/o DB
+NodeJS first look.
+This is a simple HTTP REST API application.
+One 1 model, w/o DB.